bhuman/SimRobot/README.md

 # SimRobot

 A physical robotics simulator, which is able to simulate arbitrary user-defined robots in three-dimensional space.
 It includes a physical model which is based on rigid body dynamics.
 To allow an extensive flexibility in building accurate models, a variety of different generic bodies, sensors, and actuators has been implemented.
-Furthermore, the simulator follows a user-oriented approach by includ- ing several mechanisms for visualization, direct actuator manipulation, and interaction with the simulated world.
+Furthermore, the simulator follows a user-oriented approach by including several mechanisms for visualization, direct actuator manipulation, and interaction with the simulated world.

 ## Microsoft Windows